prahladyeri/curated-lists/lists/programming.md

 - [Stanford Online](http://online.stanford.edu/about) - Another great university that provisions learning content through the online channel.
 Again, no certificates, but still great course content.
 - [Coursera](https://www.coursera.org/courses?query=php) - Comprehensive curriculum and large number of programming courses to choose from.
 No free certificates though.
 - [edX.org](https://courses.edx.org/) - Yet another MOOC.
 They used to offer free certificates until few years ago but no longer now.
+- [Alison](https://alison.com/) - Learning is free, cerfificates offered for a fee.
 - [Khan Academy - video lessons](https://www.khanacademy.org/computing/computer-programming/html-css/) - Good for learning *HTML/CSS* - both practice tests and video sessions.

 ## 🎲 Puzzles, quizzes and practices to exercise your coding muscles